 River rafting is offered in several locations in Iceland, at varying degrees of difficulty.
 Professional guides ensure safety.
 Please contact a travel agent.

 Some places in Iceland are a paradise for bird-watchers.
 On boat trips on the Breidafjördur Bay countless birds can be seen like puffins, eider ducks, shags, and sometimes the majestic white-tailed eagle.
 Latrabjarg in the West Fjords is the largest birdcliff in the world.
 A great variety of cliff-nesting species can be found there, including the largest razorbill colony in the world.
 The Westman Islands are known for many kinds of seabirds, and are home to Iceland's largest puffin population.
 Lake Mývatn in the north has more species of breeding ducks than any other place in Europe.
 The Great Skua colony on the sands in south Iceland is the largest in the world.
 Seabirds such as puffins can be seen in many places, as well as eiders, Arctic terns, waders and passerine birds.
-Some tour operators organize tours for bird-watchers in early summer.
+Some tour operators organise tours for bird-watchers in early summer.

 Numerous farms and tour operators throughout Iceland offer horse riding tours from 1 hour up to 10 days.
 Please note that all equestrian equipment must be disinfected before arrival.
 For further information please contact travel agencies.